 KAPA HAKA

-He Waka Kōtuia has had a focus on providing kapa haka, Māori performing arts, for rakatahi from King’s and Queen’s High schools since 2005.
+He Waka Kōtuia has had a focus on providing kapa haka, Māori performing arts, for rakatahi from King’s and Queen’s High school since 2005.
 He Waka Kōtuia kapa haka is made up of year 9-13 students who come from a range of different backgrounds.
+We are committed to sharing our knowledge of te reo Māori and tikaka Māori, to telling the stories of local iwi and using the distinct dialect of this area.
+We are also committed to supporting rakatahi to be disciplined, to have integrity and set high standards for themselves in everything they do.

 WAEWAE KAI PAKIAKA

+Waewae Kai Pakiaka is a weekly programme that supports tamariki aged 5 - 13 and whānau from across our community to develop confidence, coordination and strength in movement while also enhancing Māori identity and strengthening positive relationships between tuakana/taina.
 The programme operates one day per week during the school term, from 3.30pm - 5.00pm.
-The programme is supervised by He Waka Kōtuia Pou (Tutors/Trustees), Komene Cassidy and Cherie Ford and is facilitated by a group of our Kaikōkiri, our tuākana from our current High School kapa haka, .
+The programme is supervised by He Waka Kōtuia Pou (Tutors/Trustees), Komene Cassidy and Cherie Ford and is facilitated by a group of Kaikōkiri, our tuākana from our current High School.

 NGĀ MANU KŌRERO

-Over the last six years members of He Waka Kōtuia have competed at the National Ngā Manu Kōrero competition, representing either King;'s or Queen's High School.
-We have had a consistent commitment to developing speakers for both the regional and national Ngā Manu Kōrero competitions.
+He Waka Kōtuia have competed in both the Regional and National Ngā Manu Kōrero competition, representing either King's High School, Queen's High School, Te Kura Kaupapa Māori o Ōtepoti and Te Kura Kāika o He Waka Kōtuia.
+We have had a consistent commitment to developing speakers for both the Regional and National Ngā Manu Kōrero competitions.
+In 2023, the national NMK competition was hosted here in Ōtepoti, Te Waipounamu (Southland Distrcit).

+Punakauariki is a a series of mahika kai wānaka, engaging whānau with local mahika kai, cultural and environmental experts; providing development opportunities for rakatahi and their whānau to extend skills and knowledge of the taiao (Natural Environment), focus on greater environmental awareness that fosters kaitiakitaka – taking responsibility as guardians of our resources, while ensuring sustainability and caring for our environment.
 The project, which will be ongoing, examines the restoration of the wetlands and natural resources.
-Kaupapa will include: the lifecycle, whakapapa and origin stories of tuna and associated waiata tawhito, karakia and tikanga for harvesting tuna; mātauraka Māori – how the phases of the moon affect tuna and other species; constructing hīnaki and experimenting with other traditional methods of catching tuna; environmental factors that are impacting on the sustainable future harvest of tuna, monitoring water quality, climate change, the impact of dairy farming.
+Kaupapa will include: the lifecycle, whakapapa and origin stories of tuna and associated waiata tawhito, karakia and tikaka for harvesting tuna; mātauraka Māori – how the phases of the moon affect tuna and other species; constructing hīnaki and experimenting with other traditional methods of catching tuna; monitoring water quality, the impact of climate change and dairy farming.
 Potential to undertake research around food properties and health benefits of eating tuna and the sustainable development of a ‘new product’ that can be marketed to provide economic and hauora benefits for whānau.

 KURA REO RAKATAHI

-A well known component of the work of He Waka Kōtuia is our commitment to growing te reo Māori in our youth generation.
-In partnership with (KMK) Kotahi Mano Kāika, the Te Rūnanga o Ngāi Tahu Māori Language Revitalisation team we have facilitated a number of Kura Reo with a focus on all rakatahi in our takiwā.
+A well known component of the work here at He Waka Kōtuia is our commitment to growing te reo Māori in this region.
+In partnership with (KMK) Kotahi Mano Kāika, Te Rūnanga o Ngāi Tahu - we have facilitated a number of Kura Reo with a focus on all rakatahi in our takiwā.
+Our Kura Reo are a mixture of structured learning in te reo Māori and physical hands on learning such as; waka ama/ hourua, mau rākau, kī-o-Rahi, native trees, fresh water ecosystems, concepts related to the land and sea and wāhi tīpuna (ancestal sites).

 MĀORI MOVEMENT